Juneau-Douglas High School

 Juneau-Douglas High School: Yadaa.at Kalé (abbreviated JDHS and named Juneau-Douglas High School through 2019) is one of two high schools in Juneau, Alaska.
 It is one of two high schools for the Juneau School District, the other being Yaaḵoosgé Daakahídi Alternative High School.
 As of the 2021–2022 school year, the school's principal is Paula Casperson.

 In 2019, the phrase "Yadaa.at Kalé" was appended to the school's name to honor the original Tlingit heritage of Juneau.
 The phrase means "beautifully adorned face" in the Tlingit language, and refers to the name of the mountain which faces the school.

 History and symbols

 The mascot of Juneau-Douglas High School is a fiercely roaring bear; the school's teams compete as the Crimson Bears.

 JDHS has undergone extensive renovations, most notably to its main hall.

+In 2003, the Áakʼw Kootéeyaa was installed in the school.